Office of the Registrar

 Students withdrawing completely from the University, once the term begins, must submit the Complete Withdrawal Form to the Office of the Registrar.
 Students will not be able to completely withdraw from all classes on MyUH.
 The effective date of withdrawal is the date that the completed form is received by their office.
 More information about the tuition and fees refund policies and deadlines are available in the General Catalog.

-Financial aid and Veterans’ Affairs recipients considering withdrawal from classes should consult with the Financial Aid Office by calling 689-2689 or by email at email@example.com prior to initiating the withdrawal process.
-Withdrawals may have a significant impact on institutional charges, a current financial aid award, as well as future financial aid eligibility.
+Financial aid and Veterans’ Affairs (VA) recipients considering withdrawal from classes should consult with the appropriate offices prior to initiating the withdrawal process.
+Withdrawals may have a significant impact on institutional charges, repayment, a current financial aid award, VA certifications, as well as future eligibility.

 All financial obligations within the University of Hawai‘i system must be cleared before the complete withdrawal request can be processed.